 Transfer students may be accepted from other nursing programs on a space-available basis following an evaluation of qualifications.
-Transfer students must meet all BBCC and nursing program requirements.
+Transfer students must meet all BBCC and nursing program requirements (See application packet for application process).

-BBCC allows transfer credits from accredited post-secondary institutions.
+BBCC allows transfer credits from accredited postsecondary institutions.
 The grade acceptable for credit must be a minimum of 2.0 in each class.
 Students must submit official transcripts from each institution attended to the Admissions/Registration Office, and copies of transcripts to the Director of Health Education Programs.
 Nursing course credit will be considered on an individual basis.